-I put off spending a long weekend in Cincinnati for a long time.
-I didn’t know (or had ever heard) anything about it and didn’t want to risk wasting a weekend.
-I needed to be 100% convinced a weekend in Cincinnati was going to be worth it—not like that time I boarded a plane to Mexico because I’d just heard tacos were in season.
+I put off spending a long weekend in Cincinnati for a long time because I didn’t know (or had ever heard) anything about it.
+It’s not a quick drive so I needed to be 100% convinced a weekend in Cincinnati was going to be worth it.
+Not like that time I boarded a plane to Mexico because I’d just heard tacos were in season.

 Madtree Brewing was my favorite of all the Cincinnati craft breweries I tried and the model for what I believe a craft brewery should be.
 Their beer selection is huge, the flavors themselves are immensely creative (my favorite had rosemary and thyme as main ingredients), and only the cutest puppies come here.